navidmdn/identity_embedding/README.md

 `requirements.txt`.
 Install them with `pip install -r requirements.txt`.

-## Getting data
+## Getting twitter bios data

-The data used in the paper is available at [link to data].
+The data used in the paper is available upon request.
+Contact the last author of the paper to get access to the data.
 Download the data and extract it to the `data` directory.
 There is the train and test dataset for both Twitter and Wikipedia datasets.